Last Updated on June 24, 2022 by Gary Stephen

 A limb has fallen off and the tree appears unstable

 If there are broken limbs on more than one tree in your yard, have them all removed at once to prevent future problems with any of them.
 Broken branches hang down and dangle into other trees or structures nearby.
 In this case, you may notice that your home is at risk of being damaged by falling limbs when strong winds blow.
-You may also observe that the tree may look like its top was lopped off because of how jaggedly cut off the leaves are near the trunk.
+You may also observe that the tree may look like its top was lopped off.
+This is because of how jaggedly cut off the leaves are near the trunk.

 The roots are growing too close to the house or other structures